gtmeier/pyscript/README.md

 and write tests to create and export shapes and then compare the results with the saved PostScript files in order to make sure the output is still exactly the same.
-We are still in the process of adding these tests for every single type of shape, but we have also added a test (TODO: link to file) that incorporates every type of shape into one large composite shape.
+We are still in the process of adding these tests for every single type of shape, but we have also added [a test case that incorporates every type of shape into one large composite shape](tests/test_all_shapes.py).

 We chose this strategy because it would have been very difficult and error-prone to manually create PostScript representations of all the shapes